1.1 Who should read this practice note?

 - the costs associated with tracing the client

-See section 3.1 for a list of suggested steps to located your client.
+See section 3.1 for a list of suggested steps to locate your client.

-If you are unsure whether you have fulfilled the necessary requirements prior to the release of a sum of £500 or less, you should contact the SRA for guidance via the Professional ethics helpline for solicitors.
+If you are unsure whether you have fulfilled the necessary requirements prior to the release of a sum of £500 or less, you should contact the professional ethics guidance team at the SRA for guidance via the professional ethics helpline for solicitors.

 5 Withdrawal of funds in excess of £500

-For the withdrawal of balances in excess of £500 per client, you must always seek SRA approval under rule 20.1(k).
+For the withdrawal of balances in excess of £500 per client, you must always seek SRA approval under rule 20.1(k) of the SAR.
 You will need to advise the SRA of the amount(s) in question, the length of time that the money has been held, and what attempts have been made to contact the client, or evidence that the reasonable costs of doing so are likely to be excessive in relation to the money held.

-Applications for authorisation should be made via the Professional ethics helpline for solicitors using an application form.
+Applications for authorisation should be made to the SAR using this application form.
 The SRA asks that one application be made for all outstanding balances on client accounts in excess of £500.